folio-org/docs/content/en/docs/ERM/eHoldings/_index.md

 * **All.** All packages, regardless of content type.
 This is selected by default.
 * **Aggregated Full Text.** Aggregated full-text databases refer to products sold by companies that do not themselves publish journals but only distribute journal content, for example products sold by EBSCO and ProQuest.
 * **Abstract and Index.** Reference sources which provide bibliographic information about journals including abstracts of the articles.
 * **E-Book.** Electronic books.
 * **E-Journal.** Electronic journals (full text and bibliographic).
-* **Mixed Content.** Packages that include multiple types of content, like eBooks and eJournals
+* **Mixed Content.** Packages that include multiple types of content, like e-books and e-journals.
 * **Online Reference.** For example, dictionaries, almanacs, and encyclopedias that are available in electronic format.
 * **Print.** Materials in print (or paper) format.
 * **Streaming Media.** Video or audio content sent in compressed form over the Internet and played immediately.